-In September 2013, the State of Washington issued \$285.9 million in Federal Highway Grant Anticipation Revenue (GARVEE) Bonds, referred to as Series 2014C Bonds.
+In September 2013, the state of Washington issued \$285.9 million in Federal Highway Grant Anticipation Revenue (GARVEE) Bonds, referred to as Series 2014C Bonds.
 These bonds were issued to finance a portion of the construction costs of the SR 520 Floating Bridge and Eastside plus West Approach Bridge Project, and to pay bond issuance costs.
 The Series 2014C Bonds were the second series of GARVEE Bonds issued under the GARVEE Master Bond Resolution No. 1125.
-The Series 2014C Bonds are not general obligations of the state to which the state's full faith and credit or taxing power is pledged and no state excise taxes on motor vehicle and special fuels are pledged.
+The Series 2014C Bonds are payable only from Federal-Aid Highway Funds received by the state and are not general obligations of the state to which the state's full faith and credit or taxing power is pledged and no state excise taxes on motor vehicle and special fuels are pledged.
 Interest on the Series 2014C Bonds is payable semiannually on each March 1 and September 1, beginning March 1, 2014.
 The principal of the Series 2014C Bonds is payable on each September 1, starting in September 2015, and continuing to September 2024.